 TGax Editor: Update D4.2 P574L15 as shown below.

-The pilot subcarriers of each HE-LTF symbol are multiplied by the entries of a matrix RHE-LTF defined below.
-The multiplication of the pilot subcarriers in the HE-LTF symbol by the RHE-LTF matrix instead of the PHE-LTF matrix allows receivers to track phase and frequency offset during MIMO channel estimation using the HE-LTF.
+When single stream pilot is used in HE-LTF, the pilot subcarriers of each HE-LTF symbol are multiplied by the entries of a matrix RHE-LTF defined below to allow receivers to track phase and/or frequency offset during MIMO channel estimation using the HE-LTF.

 CID 21120